PCE Frequently asked questions

 What are the PCE ?

-Where can I see exams models?
+Where can I see exam models?

-How is the admission score calculated?
+How is the university admission score calculated through the PCE exams?

-- Each university has its own weighting system, in some subjects you can get a higher score than others.
+• Each university has its own weighting system, in some subjects you can get a higher score than others.
 Some are 0.2, others 0.1 and some do not grade directly.
 Here are the grades for the academic year 2019-2020.
 With this weighting system you can raise your grade to a maximum of 14 points.

 We explain how: